hackbg/fadroma/packages/core/Core.spec.ts.md

 # Fadroma Core Specification

-## Introduction

-This is the portable core of the Fadroma dApp framework.
+This is the isomorphic core of the Fadroma dApp framework.

-* It is **portable**, in the sense that it should not depend on any features that are specific to a particular scripting runtime.
-Also known as **isomorphic JavaScript**.

-* And it is the **core module**, because it contains the core abstractions of the Fadroma object model.
-All other NPM packages in the Fadroma ecosystem build upon this one, and probably do one of the following:
+It contains the core abstractions of the Fadroma object model, written in a platform-independent way that does not depend on specific runtime features (a.k.a. isomorphic JavaScript).

+All other NPM packages in the Fadroma ecosystem build upon this one, and either:

 * Provide platform-specific implementations of these abstractions (such as an Agent that is specifically for the Secret Network, or a Builder that executes builds specifically in a Docker container), or

 * Build atop the abstract object model to deliver new features with the appropriate degree of cross-platform support.

-## Fadroma Agent API
+## Agent API

-The **Fadroma Agent API** is an imperative API for the transaction level.
+The **Agent API** is a simple imperative transaction-level API for interacting with Cosmos-like networks.

 It revolves around the `Chain` and `Agent` abstract classes, and describes the basic building blocks of on-chain activity: identities (wallets) and transactions (sending tokens,